 Brachytherapy may cause swelling of the prostate.
 This may make it difficult to pass urine.
 If this happens, you may need to have a catheter put in your bladder until the swelling goes down.
-This usually takes 2 to 4 weeks.
-Sometimes a catheter needs to be in for a longer time until you can have surgery to remove part of the prostate (TURP).
+This takes 2 to 4 weeks.